aahilsanto/study-of-basic-gates/README.md

 **Result:**

-Basic digital ICs and the verification of truth tables for different logic gates were studied and successfully realized using Verilog.
+Thus the Basic digital ICs and the verification of truth tables for different logic gates were studied and successfully realized using Verilog.